Isolation Flow State!

 We are all doing our best to cope with the Coronovirus pandemic and its effect on the world.
 Fortunately, there is a vast amount of activities that creative people are posting out there to help as many people as possible in this time of anxiety, frustration and potential boredom.

-My contribution is to post a suggested art activity every day on my Facebook page, and here on this site.
+From March 2020 I started to post a suggested art activity every day on my Facebook page, and here on this site.
 These activities can be tried by anyone, in any order and, as long as you have paper, a pencil, a biro, paints (any kind), glue and scissors, the exercises can all be tried.
 Occasionally I may suggest some other household material, but don’t worry if you can’t find a resource- improvise!
 This is all about creativity, and carrying on!

 NB If you're on your mobile, scroll to the bottom of the page for all images!